-Here are seven suggestions that can improve the taste of your coffee:
+Here are eight suggestions that can improve the taste of your coffee:

 98% of a cup of coffee is water.
 Coffee brewed with chlorine or other hard chemicals will be flat and have a bitter, harsh taste.
 Make sure your water comes from either a high quality filter or quality bottled water.

 Your water filter will change the taste of your coffee.
 High quality filters take out chlorine, other chemicals, odors and algae.
 Low quality filters leave some chemicals and other material in the water.
 Dirty filters add a moldy taste.